Abhinavsingh1311/About-me/README.md

 # Hi, I'm Abhinav Singh

 Welcome to my GitHub!
-I'm a passionate developer with a keen interest in open-source projects, machine learning, and developing useful tools and applications to solve real-world problems.
+I'm a passionate developer with a keen interest in open-source projects, and developing useful tools and applications to solve real-world problems.
 Here's a quick overview of my work and interests.

 ## 🌟 Highlighted Projects
 - under progress :)